Ayo Akinola: Toronto FC

 On December 18, 2017, Akinola signed as a homegrown player with Major League Soccer side Toronto FC.
 He became the 15th player to graduate from the TFC Academy and sign for the first team, and the 34th academy graduate to sign a professional contract for one of the Toronto FC teams.
 On March 17, 2019, Akinola scored his first ever MLS goal in Toronto FC's home opener against the New England Revolution.

 Akinola scored his second and third MLS goals for Toronto on July 13, 2020, in the MLS is Back Tournament in a 2–2 draw against D.C.
 United.
 He scored a hat-trick in his team's second game of the tournament against the Montreal Impact.
 He finished the 2020 season as the co-leading scorer for Toronto with Alejandro Pozuelo, both of whom scored 9 goals, although Pozuelo played nearly twice as many minutes.

-In July 2021, Akinola suffered an ACL injury while on international duty with Canada, resulting in him missing the remainder of the 2021 season.
+In July 2021, Akinola had an ACL injury while on international duty with Canada, resulting in him missing the remainder of the 2021 season.
 In January 2022, Akinola would sign a contract extension with Toronto through the 2024 season, with an option for 2025.

+In July 2023, he was loaned to fellow MLS side San Jose Earthquakes for the remainder of the 2023 season, with San Jose holding a purchase option.

+In May 2024, he agreed to a mutual termination of his contract.

+Europe

+In July 2024, Akinola signed with Swiss Challenge League club Wil on a one-year contract.
+In August 2025, he joined Liechtenstein club Vaduz, who also play in the Swiss Challenge League.

 International career

 Akinola was eligible to play internationally for the United States, Canada, and Nigeria, due to birth, residency, and heritage, respectively.
 While he was playing for the United States youth teams, both the Canadian Soccer Association and the Nigeria Football Federation had reached out to Akinola regarding his future at the senior international level.
-In 2018, Akinola commented “No time to rush.
-But at some point, I’m going to have to make a decision which one is the best fit for me.”
+In 2018, Akinola commented "No time to rush.
+But at some point, I'm going to have to make a decision which one is the best fit for me."